Aziz-Ru/CSE-Degree/OOP/Readme.md

 Objects are representations of real-life elements.
 Each object has a set of attributes that differentiates it from the rest of the objects of the same class, and is capable of a set of actions.
 A class is the definition of what an object looks like and what it can do, like a pattern for objects.

+## Class
+A Class is a user-defined blueprint or prototype from which objects are created.
+It represents the set of properties or methods that are common to all objects of one type.
+Using classes, you can create multiple objects with the same behavior instead of writing their code multiple times.
+This includes classes for objects occurring more than once in your code.
+In general, class declarations can include these components in order:

+- Modifiers: A class can be public or have default access (Refer to this for details).
+- Class name: The class name should begin with the initial letter capitalized by convention.
+- Body: The class body is surrounded by braces, { }.

 ### Public, Protected,Private

 - #### Public